timdeschryver/timdeschryver.dev/content/blog/be-proactive-when-you-join-an-angular-project/index.md

 ## ESLint

-In the early years of Angular relied on TSLint to statically analyze your code to quickly find problems (also known as a linter) an Angular project.
+In the early years Angular relied on TSLint to statically analyze your code to quickly find problems (also known as a linter) in an Angular project.
 In 2019-2020, TSLint became deprecated and was ported over to ESLint as [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint).

 Because TSLint was included with the creation of a new Angular project, a lot of older Angular projects still depend on TSLint.